 Congress directed the U.S. Forest Service to prioritize grants to communities that meet three primary criteria: high wildfire risk, low income, and impacted by severe natural disasters.
 The first round of funding, announced in March 2023, awarded $197 million.

 At the request of the U.S. Forest Service, Headwaters Economics independently analyzed the March 2023 grant awards.
-Overall, we found that the first round of CWDG grants prioritized low-income, high-risk communities, although low-capacity places were less successful in securing funding.
+Overall, we found that the first round of CWDG grants prioritized low-income, high-risk communities, and low-capacity places.
 Key findings are summarized below.
 The full report includes additional detail, including data tables and information about reviewer scores.

 Requests outstripped available funding at a rate of 3 to 1